OSHA Forklift Certification Requirements

 OSHA compliance is a must for any business that hires workers that use forklifts every day.
 By completing OSHA-compliant training, workers can receive insights on how to safely operate different types of forklifts.
 The training verifies that forklift operators know exactly what to do to maintain a safe, productive work environment.

-What Will Happen if Workers Operate a Forklift Without a License?
+What Will Happen if Workers Operate a Forklift Without a License or Certification?

 Businesses that let workers operate a forklift without a license can put operations, their employees, and their customers in danger.
 Unlicensed forklift operators are susceptible to mistakes that lead to accidents.
 If a forklift accident occurs, it can lead to equipment damage, injuries, or fatalities.
 When the accident involves an unlicensed forklift operator, it can lead to OSHA penalties, too.